SebastienFCT/daily-coding-problem/cpp/Problem 1b/README.md

 ## Description

-Given array of integers, there is any combination of N elements which sum return K
+Given array of integers, there is any combination of **exact** N elements which sum return K

 ## Solution